 As noted in this article Lead Time Strategies are set up for the purpose of determining how much time is needed to fulfill an order.
 When onboarding with Olo - your brand will need to select a Lead Time Strategy.
 If your brand is already onboarded with Olo - your lead time strategy has been determined.
 If at a later date your brand would like to adjust your Lead Time Strategy, that is an option available to you and should be discussed directly with your Customer Success Manager before making any adjustments.
 There are two different types of Lead Time Strategies, Order Make Time and Quote Time:

 - Order Make Times: Order Make Times impact two areas in particular: Determining the order handoff time shown to the guest at checkout and determining when the order fires to the Point of Sale to begin order fulfillment, if a brand is using the Olo scheduler to hold on to scheduled orders before firing them to the store.
-When using Order Make Times, lead time for an order could increase as more items are added to the customer’s basket (like with the Estimated Make Time option).
+Depending on the Order Make Time Strategy used, lead time for an order could increase as more items are added to the customer’s basket (this is available for the Estimated Make Time strategy).
 There are three Order Make Time options to choose from.
 With each Order Make Time option, you will be setting up the make times by menu category in your Olo Company Menu

 Lead Time Extension Tool: Order Make Times support a particular feature called Lead Time Extension, which will allow you to temporarily adjust order make time estimates provided to guests during a particular time period.
 This is a great feature to use during busy time periods where you want to provide the guest a more realistic estimated handoff time.
 We recommend reviewing this article further to get a better understanding of Lead Time Extension.